-Night Thrasher had originally gathered Nova, Marvel Boy (Vance Astrovik), and Firestar as the New Warriors, after being encouraged to do so by his legal guardians Chord and Tai.
+Night Thrasher had originally gathered Nova, Marvel Boy (Vance Astrovik) and Firestar as a team, after being encouraged to do so by his legal guardians Chord and Tai.
 After they had gathered they heard about Terrax rampaging through a local park.
 They then went to fight him, and found Namorita and Speedball had joined the battle.
 Beating Terrax together, the five heroes unknowingly were on the way to creating something great.
 After this, they decided to stay together as a team.
 They called themselves the New Warriors, after a news report that Speedball had heard about the team.
-Shortly after this, the team fought Juggernaut alongside Thor in their first appearance, managing to stop him long enough for Thor to teleport Juggernaut to another dimension using his hammer.

 During the team's first adventure against Terrax, they had been aided by a scientist from a company called Genetech.
 Genetech became interested in the New Warriors, and were inspired by them to create super powered humans.
 After sending the Mad Thinker to investigate the New Warriors, Genetech proceeded with their plans.
 The people that they gave powers to were named Psionex, and became some of the New Warriors' deadliest foes.